Skip to main content

 Attestation returned

 The aggregated attestation is returned to the caller, who submits it on-chain.
 The contract validates the proof and executes or blocks the transaction.
+See the Frontend SDK Integration for how to handle this in your app.

 Architecture Layers